Whether you plan to open an independent massage therapy practice or work for someone else's business, writing your resume is an important step.

 - As a student intern, I provided more than 175 massages to clients through a supervised student clinic.
 I developed a 20 percent rate of return clients, compared with the class average of 10 percent.

 Whether you decide to organize your resume chronologically or by function, reflect the best you have to offer.
-All experience is valuable, so translate it into information that supports your next career step.
+All experience is valuable, so translate it into information that supports your next massage therapy career step.
 Plan to update your resume every year.
-It helps you see how far you've come, and it helps you set goals for the next year.